-This EPSRC-funded 3.5 year DPhil in Materials DTP studentship will provide full fees and maintenance for a student with home fee status (this status includes an EU student who has spent the previous three years (or more) in the UK undertaking undergraduate study).
-Candidates with EU fee status are eligible for a fees-only award, but normally would have to provide funding for their living costs from another source such as personal funds or a scholarship.
-The stipend will be at least £16,009 per year.
+This EPSRC-funded 3.5 year DPhil in Materials DTP studentship will provide full fees and maintenance for a student with Home/Republic of Ireland or Islands fee status.
+The stipend will be at least £16,285 per year.
 Information on fee status can be found at http://www.ox.ac.uk/admissions/graduate/fees-and-funding/fees-and-other-charges.